makerdao/mips/MIP69/MIP69.md

 ## L2 Domains

-The initial deployment of fast withdrawals will include the following domains:
+The initial deployment of fast withdrawals will include the following Domains:
 * Optimism
 * Arbitrum